 in February 2021, making him one of Australia's most successful defamation plaintiffs.

 : sued the ABC in the early 80s over allegations he attempted to interfere with the natural course of justice.
-Ellen Wren
+Move in this ripping Rod Tiffen piece

 : the wife of John Wren, a multi-millionaire businessman and power broker in the ALP, had 34-year-old author Frank Hardy arrested and charged with criminal libel over his book Power Without Glory.